Kellyn LaCour-Conant: Background

 She received a Bachelor's degree in Biology from Amherst College, and later a Master's degree in Marine and Environmental Biology from Nicholls State.
-Post-receiving her Masters, she worked for the Coastal Protection and Restoration Authority then pursued a non-profit where she focused on running community farms.
+Post-receiving her Masters, she worked for the Coastal Protection and Restoration Authority until 2020, where she focused on running community farms during the COVID-19 pandemic.
+LaCour-Conant formerly worked as the Director of Habitat Restoration Programs with the Coalition to Restore Central Louisiana (CRCL) where she led the Native Plant and Oyster Shell Recycling Programs.
 LaCour-Conant is a Ph.D. student in Urban Forestry at Southern University.

 LaCour-Conant is a youth mentor with the AAAS If/Then program.
 Advocacy is part of her work including in 2020 being on the CBS television series Mission Unstoppable and taking part in the social media campaign #StaySafeForScience for the CDC Foundation and the Johns Hopkins Center to Health Security.
 In 2022 the Lyda Hill Philanthropies created an exhibition of 120 statues of contemporary women innovators in science, technology, engineering and math (STEM) and LaCour-Conant was in this exhibition.

-She is now serving as the director of Habitat Restoration Programs with the Coalition to Restore Central Louisiana (CRCL) where she runs Native Plant and Oyster Shell Recycling Programs.
+She is now serving as a Climate Strategist with Taproot Earth.

-LaCour-Conant describes her role of restoration ecologist as, "I work to heal the environment."

 Coalition to Restore Central Louisiana (CRCL)

-In 2014 LaCour-Conant, as the director of the restoration program at CRCL, launched the first oyster-shell recycling program in Louisiana by partnering with 20 New Orleans restaurants to recycle shells and use them to restore coastal habitats.
+As the Director of the Restoration Program at CRCL, LaCour-Conant operated Louisiana's largest oyster-shell recycling program by partnering with over 20 New Orleans restaurants to recycle shells and use them to restore coastal habitats.
+She also designed the organization's Community Arts Living Shoreline (C.A.L.S.) initiative, in partnership with the National Academy of Sciences, Engineering, and Medicine Gulf Research Program.

 Using the recycled shells provided from their restaurant partners, the organization creates oyster reefs to protect wetlands from wave and shoreline erosion and to provide habitats to support plant and marine life.
 From 2014–2021, the program has been able to recycle over 70,000 sacks of shells, or 10 million pounds.
 This has built more than "7,000 feet of oyster reef living shoreline in Biloxi March, Barataria Bay, Pointe-au-Chien and Adam's Bay."